parmarjh/House-Prices-Prediction/README.md

 # House-Prices-Prediction

+## Source

+This data set has been used in a Kaggle competition (https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

 For this project we used the Ames housing data that was provided to us.
 The aim was to build a regression model that can predict the price of a house given its set of attributes.

 I started off by doing some exploratory data analysis to get a first-hand feel of how the data looks like and what pre-processing would be helpful.

-# Following are the steps that I followed:
+## Following are the steps that I followed:

 1.)
 Through the EDA I found 1 variable “Garage_Yr_Blt”, having missing value so I planned to drop that.